 The first thing that you need to do before you start the process of filing a claim is to get a copy of your long-term disability (LTD) policy.
 How you get a copy of your policy will depend on the type of policy that you have: individual or group.
 If you have an individual policy, you will need to contact the long-term disability company directly and ask for a copy.
 If you have a group policy through your employer, you will need to contact the administrator of the policy, usually the human resources department.
 They are required to provide you with a copy within 30 days of receiving the request.

 If possible, be sure to request a copy of your long-term disability policy in writing as documentation for you to have in case your employer or LTD company gives you the runaround.

-- A list of all medical providers that you have seen for this condition and a letter from each provider stating that your condition prevents you from working
+- Medical Provider Statements: A compilation of statements from all medical providers seen for your condition, with each provider affirming that your condition hinders you from working.

-- More Medical: All medical documents from your physician regarding your condition including but not limited to your official medical file, lab reports, X-ray and MRI reports, physician notes, list of surgeries including medical reports
+- Additional Medical Documents: This includes but isn’t limited to your medical file, lab reports, X-ray and MRI reports, physician notes, and lists of surgeries with related medical reports.

 Nurses may face challenges when applying for long-term disability.
 The insurance company will try to save as much money as possible by finding reasons to deny your claim.
 Building a strong administrative claim will help you win your case.